Minerva Pool Walking Track in Dharawal National Park

 Fire trail to Minerva Pool

-This is where the walking track evolves into a pleasant bushwalk through beautiful scenery.
-The surface can be a bit challenging at times, but overall, the track is easy to follow.
+From here, the track becomes a scenic bushwalk through beautiful surroundings.
+While the surface can be a bit challenging in places, the path is easy to follow overall.

-Towards the end of the walk, you will see an intersection with a short detour to the Minerva Pool Lookout.
+Towards the end of the walk, you’ll come across an intersection with a short detour leading to the Minerva Pool Lookout.

-This purpose-built viewing platform is a fenced lookout that offers superb views of Minerva Pool in its entirety.
+This purpose-built viewing platform is a fenced lookout that provides superb views of the entire Minerva Pool.

 Minerva Pool Lookout